ROOMROCK PODCAST

 Polish musician Bernard Mile' continues his search for a life of music after graduating from music school as he moves closer to finishing his second album.

-Episode 2 Season 2 Marten Bonn
+Episode 2 -Season 2 -

 Singer-songwriter Marten (Bonn, Germany) is emotionally reserved in his personal life and tends to be shy in social settings.
 He uses songwriting as a way to express feelings that would otherwise remain unspoken.
-In this episode, Marten talks about his deep connection to music and how playing guitar and singing have become his personal form of therapy—helping him process emotions and express his love for his family.
+In this episode, Marten talks about his deep connection to music and how playing guitar and singing have become his personal form of therapy—helping him process emotions and express his love for his family.MARTEN

-Episode 2401.
-The Sundown Professor New York
+The Sundown Professor

 Expat